curl -O https://engine.anchore.io/docs/quickstart/docker-compose.yaml

 Note: This document is intended to serve as a quickstart guide.
 Before moving further with Anchore to explore the scanning, policy evaluation, image content reporting, CI/CD integrations and other capabilities, it is highly recommended that you enhance your learning by reading the Overview sections to gain a deeper understanding of fundamentals, concepts, and proper usage.

-Now that you have Anchore Engine running, you can begin to learning more about Anchore Architecture, Anchore Concepts and Anchore Usage.
+Now that you have Anchore Engine running, you can begin to learn more about Anchore architecture, Anchore concepts, and Anchore usage.

 # # Uncomment this section to add a prometheus instance to gather metrics.
 This is mostly for quickstart to demonstrate prometheus metrics exported